nnniels/SDD-DeepLearning-project/README.md

 To open it in Google colab : https://githubtocolab.com/nnniels/SDD-DeepLearning-project/blob/main/SLM.ipynb
 <br>

 PRE-TRAINED MODELS are avilable here https://drive.google.com/drive/folders/1rFwByQjlr6rVbNbhlozhQYR2G82UP5JW?usp=sharing, you can load them in colab.
+They can be used in SLM.ipynb.
+Check that the model parameters defined in the notebook are coherent with the parameters of the model loaded.

 <br><br>
 The results produced can then be loaded using Compare_solutions.ipynb notebook, to produce graph and analysis.